 "In spite of modern treatments, diabetes substantially increases the risk of suffering major cardiovascular problems including heart attack, stroke, limb ischaemia and heart failure, impairing quality of life and reducing survival.
 While our PhD programme alumni are in their early scientific careers, more than one in ten adults in the UK will suffer from diabetes, with major implications for individuals, families, and the economy.
 Our expertise in cardiovascular and diabetes research provides an excellent opportunity to develop researchers who are capable of meeting this substantial public health challenge."

 4 studentships will be available from October 2019.
 New projects will be available.
-This link shows the range of projects that have been available in previous years.
+Follow this link to the projects on offer for 2019.

 A unique feature of our programme is the focus on your chosen project during Year 1.
 This gives you the best opportunity to publish during your PhD and become a strong contender for prestigious fellowships following the award of your degree.

 Emphasis on support for you, including a dedicated administrator to look after you, and buddy and mentoring systems

 Maximised time for your main PhD project to help you achieve publications